dasimmet/zcomplete/README.md

 - Embedded Windows Resource files?
 - MachO?
-- Support separate .wasm files?
+- Support `.wasm` separate from the binary?
   This needs a reasonably fast way of associating a binary and the `.wasm`.
+  Optionally, a single `.wasm` core could serve completions for multiple binaries, like and `zcomplete` could use the `.wasm` files like a plugin system.

-### make a non-generic target it work with zig master
+### make a non-mvp target it work with zig master

 at the moment we set an explicit generic target (which means only `mvp` wasm features are on):